 Learn from your past performance.
-Check out where you’re going wrong by consulting email providers’ complaint feedback loops and then make small changes to work towards perfection in your email marketing campaigns.
+Check out where you’re going wrong by consulting email providers’ complaint feedback loops and then make small changes to work towards perfection in your email marketing software.
 Once you have deliverability perfected, move on to open rate and really take your emails to the next level.

 About the Author